What is trichinellosis?

 A person who has had trichinellosis may be resistant to getting it again.
 Trichinellosis June 2013 – page 2

 Trichinellosis is diagnosed by a blood test or by a biopsy of the muscle to identify the encysted worm.

 Several prescription drugs are available to treat trichinellosis.
 The decision to treat is based on the person’s symptoms, a history of exposure to raw or undercooked meat, and laboratory test results.
 Information for healthcare providers is available at http://www.cdc.gov/parasites/trichinellosis/health_professionals/index.html.

 How can trichinellosis be prevented?

-The most important precaution is to make sure that all fresh meats, especially pork and pork products and meat from wild animals are properly cooked.
+The most important precaution is to make sure that all fresh meats, especially pork and pork products and meat from wild animals, are properly cooked to safe temperatures.
+A food thermometer should be used to measure the internal temperature of cooked meat.
+Do not sample meat until it is cooked.
 Raw and undercooked meat should be avoided.
 The United States Department of Agriculture (USDA) recommends the following for the preparation of all meats, including wild game:

-Where can I find more information about trichinellosis?
+How can I get more information about trichinellosis?